 The variables below can be used in both chart alarms and context templates.

-alarm_variables link shows you variables for a particular chart, the same variables can also be used in templates for charts belonging to the same context.
-The reason is that all charts of a given contexts are essentially identical, with the only difference being the family that identifies a particular hardware or software instance.
+alarm_variables link shows you variables for a particular chart, the same variables can also be used in templates for charts belonging to a given context.
+The reason is that all charts of a given context are essentially identical, with the only difference being the family that identifies a particular hardware or software instance.
 Charts and templates do not apply to specific families anyway, unless if you explicitly limit an alarm with the alarm line

 chart local variables.
 All the dimensions of the chart are exposed as local variables.
 The value of $this for the other configured alarms of the chart also appears, under the name of each configured alarm.

 $last_collected_tis the unix timestamp of the last data collection

 $collected_total_rawis the sum of all the dimensions (their last collected values)